dpapadim/KotlinMovie/README.md

 • Display of few extra sorting categories such as "Top Rated" and "on Air",for both "Movies" & "TvShows"

-• Sorting by genre ( Movies/ TvShows) in the "Watchlist" section
+• Sorting by genre ( Movies/ TvShows) in the "Favorites" section